Microchip-MPLAB-Harmony/net_apps_sam_rh71/apps/tcpip_client_server/readme.md

     5. When the DHCP client is enabled in the demonstration, wait for the DHCP server to assign an IP address for the development board.
 This will be printed on the serial port terminal.

-        -   Alternatively: Use the Announce service or ping to get the IP address of the board.
+        -   Alternatively: You can use the ping service to find the IP address of the board.

-            -   Run **tcpip\_discoverer.jar** to discover the IPv4 and IPv6 address for the board.

 3. Execution :